ChiKitsune/SwapThings/README.md

-# 1.14.4 Minecraft Forge Mod Created for Darkphan
+# SwapThings a 1.14.4 Minecraft Forge Mod

-Mod created for Darkphan to work with CCI for some Twitch Integration.
+Mod created for Darkphan to work with CCI/TwitchSpawn for some Twitch Integration.
- Mainly adds commands to swap inventory items or location with a random other player.
+ Mainly adds commands for viewers to interact and make things more entertaining for the streamer.

 #### Server Commands:
       - Note: arguments in <> mean they are required while [] are optional.